How to Use Deep Learning to Identify Sufficient Conditions: A Case Study on Stanley's $e$-Positivity

-The objective of the second stage was to build a model that guarantees high reliability for its positive predictions, as measured by precision.
+\secondlevel{Stage 2: Precision-optimized model on selected features} The objective of the second stage was to build a model that guarantees high reliability for its positive predictions, as measured by precision.
 To this end, we trained an identical neural network architecture, except adding dropout normalizers, but using only the top 15 features identified in Stage 1.

 A critical modification was made to the loss function.
 A \textbf{custom weighted binary cross-entropy loss function} was designed to impose a severe penalty on FP predictions, effectively instructing the model to be highly conservative when classifying a graph as $e$-positive.
 The model successfully achieved the primary goal of this stage, reaching \textbf{100\% precision} on the test set.
 This indicates that whenever the model predicts a graph to be $e$-positive, it can be trusted with high confidence.
 The overall accuracy for this precision-optimized model was \textbf{66.4\%}.
 Then we perform another Saliency Map analysis to identify the top four features, which are the number of claws, transitivity, degree standard deviation, and independence number. \cite{Nature21}